agavitalis/event-app-node-grcp/README.md

 # Start the Client
-- Open a new terminal window, with the previous terminal open, from the root directory of the application naviage to the `clinet` folder and execute the following command:
+- Open a new terminal window, with the previous terminal open, from the root directory of the application naviage to the `client` folder and execute the following command:

 ```
 $ node index